supatsara-wat/DepSafe/README.md

 # Unsafe PR Detector

-This Github action will detect unsafe updates in package.json and .jsa files.
+This Github action will detect unsafe updates in package.json and .js files.